thephpleague/csv/docs/9.0/reader/record-mapping.md

 <p class="message-notice">New in version <code>9.12.0</code></p>

-If you are working with a class which implements the `TabularDataReader` interface you can now deserialize your data using the `TabularDataReader::getObjects` method.
+If you are working with a class which implements the `TabularDataReader` interface you can now deserialize your data using the `TabularDataReader::getRecordsAsObject` method.
 The method will convert your document records into objects using PHP's powerful Reflection API.

 Here's an example using the `Reader` class which implements the `TabularDataReader` interface: